banditopazzo/Gremlin_Marvel_Dataset/README.md

 * Load the vertices: Heroes and Comics
 * Load the edges connecting Heroes to Comics
 * Load the social network between the Heroes
-* Save the graph to a GraphML file
+* Save the graph to a GraphSON file

 ## The Dataset